AUK233/EDF5ModPlugin/Document/AmmoClass.md

 #### [Return to Index](#index)

 ### SolidExpBullet01
-Its Ammo_CustomParameter has a maximum of 3 parameters.
+Its Ammo_CustomParameter has a maximum of 3 parameters, minimum 1 parameter required.

 | node index | value type | function | value description |
 |---|---|---|---|